aquasecurity/microscanner/README.md

 ## Usage limits
 Your token will be rate-limited to a reasonable number of scans.
 Currently this is set to 100 scans per day, though this could change.
 If you hit rate-limiting issues please do get in touch to discuss your use-case.

+## Issues and feedback
+If you come across any problems or would like to give us feedback on MicroScanner we encourage you to raise issues here on GitHub.

 ## Community Edition vs Enterprise Edition

 The freely-available Community Edition of microscanner scans for vulnerabilities in the image's installed packages.